 YouTube Demonetization means that creators lose the ability to receive income from one video or even an entire channel.
-It’s actually very common and there are many reasons why this can occur, including the violation of copyright or video hosting rules or controversial content.
-Let’s dive deeper to discover how to save your income and avoid punishment.
+This can occur due to various reasons such as copyright infringement, breaching video hosting rules, or showcasing controversial content.

 YouTube channel monetization policies are the main resource you must follow to be allowed to monetize your channel.
-However, these rules are very strict and confusing, and it is very easy to get demonetized on YouTube.
-Let’s look through the main reasons for demonetization:
+For starters, let’s look through the main reasons that lead to demonetization:

 - Spam, deceptive practices, and scams